ADENGILL/Sanjay_Gandhi_National_Park/README.md

 # Sanjay Gandhi National Park

-A sample webpage was created for **Sanjay Gandhi National Park** using different HTML and CSS.
+A sample webpage was created for **Sanjay Gandhi National Park** using different HTML and CSS features.